Eye-Tracking-while-Reading: A Living Survey of Datasets with Open Library Support: Eye-tracking-while-reading corpus review

 Other corpora include the ASD Data with 109 participants of which 56 are diagnosed with ASD (Autism Spectrum Disorder) while the others are part of a control group \citep{yaneve2016asd}.
 All participants read text passages from different sources.
-A corpus constructed to study parafoveal viewing by placing target words inside or outside of the parafoveal view contains 48 participants reading 40 text passages \citep[][Text Passages corpus]{parker2017passage-reading}.
-MQA-RC is a reading comprehension dataset comprising 28 participants reading 32 movie plots and answered corresponding comprehension questions \citep{sood2020interpreting}.
-The question-answer pairs have been taken from the benchmark MovieQA dataset \citep{tapaswi_movieqa_2016}.
-A total of 41 Japanese participants, learning English as a second language, read 30 English text passages from the Eiken test, which were collected in the TECO dataset \citep{nahatame_teco_2024}.
+A corpus constructed to study parafoveal vision by placing target words inside or outside of the parafoveal view contains 48 participants reading 40 text passages \citep[][Text Passages corpus]{parker2017passage-reading}.
+MQA-RC is a reading comprehension dataset comprising 28 participants reading 32 movie plots and answering corresponding comprehension questions \citep{sood2020interpreting} taken from the benchmark MovieQA dataset \citep{tapaswi_movieqa_2016}.
+The TECO dataset \citep{nahatame_teco_2024} includes eye movements from a total of 41 Japanese participants, who learned English as a second language, while reading 30 English text passages from the Eiken test.